george-hawkins/boto-experiments/create-ami.md

 When asked whether to `Install NVIDIA's 32-bit compatibility libraries`, just select `No`.

-You can now safely uninstall the various things needed to build the Nvidia kernel modules etc. and the driver download:
+You can now safely uninstall the various things needed to build the Nvidia kernel modules etc. and remove the driver download:

 ```
 $ yum remove -y kernel-devel vulkan-loader libglvnd-devel automake bzip2